djratlif/LiamClickerV2/README.md

 ## Description

-LiamClickerV2 is a simple clicker game where you click to earn points and purchase upgrades to increase your clicking power and automate point generation.
+LiamClickerV2 is a simple clicker game where you click to earn Mullet Bucks and purchase upgrades to increase your clicking power and automate Mullet Bucks generation.

 ## Features